Peter Eastgate

 Peter Nicolas Eastgate (born 13 December 1985) is a poker player from Denmark, best known as the winner of the Main Event at the 2008 World Series of Poker.
 At the time, he became the youngest player ever to win the event.
 He was subsequently surpassed by Joe Cada in 2009.

 Early life

-Eastgate was raised in Dalum, a suburb of Odense, Denmark to English parents, he went to Sct.
+Eastgate was raised to English parents in Dalum, a suburb of Odense, Denmark.
+He went to Sct.
 Canute's Gymnasium, where he was introduced to poker by his classmates as he stated in season 5 of the show High Stakes Poker.
 He attended Aarhus University to study economics, but dropped out to play poker full-time.

 Poker career

 World Series of Poker

 Eastgate qualified for the Main Event via the Ladbrokes Poker website, and travelled to Las Vegas as part of Team Ladbrokes.
 Eastgate reached the final table with 18,375,000 in starting chips, the fourth largest stack behind Scott Montgomery (19,690,000), Ivan Demidov (24,400,000) and Dennis Phillips (26,295,000).
 Eastgate and Demidov reached the 2008 World Series of Poker (WSOP) heads-up stage.
 At the final hand, Eastgate had 120.4 million in chips, and Demidov went all in with 16.5 million chips.
 Eastgate beat Demidov at 2:33 AM local time, after a two-day final table consisting of 274 hands that took 15 hours and 28 minutes to play.
 Eastgate won the first place prize of $9,152,416.